ExaDev/pickr/CONTRIBUTING.md

 ## License

-By contributing to BrainPatch, you agree that your contributions will be licensed under the same license as the project.
+By contributing to Pickr, you agree that your contributions will be licensed under the same license as the project.